||Sense about Science

 |An internship at Sense about Science is a very rewarding experience, as no two days are the same.
 It is a fulfilling way to work across communications, policy and public engagement and develop key professional skills and contacts that will serve you well in your future.
 Depending on the timing of your placement, you’ll be able to work on a number of projects and programmes:

 - Voice of Young Science: The opportunity to contribute to the organisation of a Voice of Young Science (VoYS) workshop and help to facilitate the event on the day.
 VoYS is a unique and dynamic network of early career researchers across Europe committed to playing an active role in public discussions about science.
 By responding to public misconceptions about science and evidence and engaging with the media, policymakers and the public, this active community of 4,000+ researchers is changing the way the public and the media view science and scientists.
 Members are trained to promote scientific questioning in society and take responsibility for improving the quality of discussion about research findings.
 Our Standing up for Science workshops equip researchers to engage with the public, journalists and policymakers – helping them to ask useful questions and put research findings and real-world events in context.
+In the autumn, we will continue with our annual programme of workshops in London and Scotland, and we hope to run at least workshop in Europe.
 Organising a workshop will give you the opportunity to develop organisational and communication skills and learn about effective public, policy and media engagement.

 - Evidence Week: Evidence Week is our flagship policy event where we bring together MPs, policy advisers and community speakers to discuss the case that evidence matters to people and share knowledge and insights that will help policymakers scrutinise evidence.
 The week involves events, briefing and evidence stands that parliamentarians can visit in person and online.
-This is an amazing opportunity for anyone interested in evidence-based policymaking, because you will have the inside track into the organisation of Evidence Week.
+This is an amazing opportunity for anyone interested in evidence-based policymaking, because you will have the inside track to the British political system.
 There may be opportunities to communicate and engage with MPs and peers and their policy advisers.
-In 2022, this event is intended to take place in a hybrid format with in-person and online aspects in the summer, as well as an additional event for the Scottish Parliament in the autumn.
+In 2022, this event is intended to take place in a hybrid format with in-person and online aspects in the summer, as well as an additional event for the Scottish Parliament in the next spring.
 There will be opportunities to work on the organisation of both of these events throughout the year.
-The intern will work closely with the policy and research manager and the policy officers to organise Evidence Week.
+The intern will work closely with the Policy and Research Manager and the Policy Officers to organise Evidence Week.

 - John Maddox Prize: The John Maddox Prize recognises the work of individuals who promote science and evidence, advancing the public discussion around difficult topics despite challenges or hostility.
 The prize is a joint initiative of Sense about Science and the leading international scientific journal Nature.
 The prize has been awarded annually since 2012 to researchers who have shown great courage and integrity in standing up for science and scientific reasoning against fierce opposition and hostility.
 Each year there is one winner, and an additional prize for an early career researcher.
 You will contribute towards compiling nominations and working with the team to shortlist nominations, ready for the judging to take place in the autumn.
-It is an opportunity to learn organisational and evaluation skills, and get to know the work of some amazing researchers around the world who are striving to stand up for science and evidence.
+You will work with the Senior Communications Officer to help plan the prizegiving ceremony in London in the autumn and will help run the event on the night.
+It is an opportunity to learn organisational and evaluation skills, and get to know the work of some amazing researchers around the world who are striving to stand up for science and evidence against intense challenges.

 - Ability to identify and use initiative to solve problems